 Residents who desire to incorporate the conduct of research into their career while working at an academic institution choose to follow this career path.
-Several studies have demonstrated that residency and fellowship training with a focus on research is associated with increased career satisfaction, as well as success in obtaining increased grant funding, academic promotion, and an increased number of publications.
+Several studies have demonstrated that residency and fellowship training with a focus on research is associated with increased career satisfaction as well as success in obtaining increased grant funding, academic promotion, and an increased number of publications.
 Residents who pursue a research fellowship gain knowledge and experience regarding the full scope of research practice, from forming research questions, critically reviewing literature, and writing grants to research project management, data analysis, and publication and presentation of findings.

 How do I know if this path is right for me?

-If your goal is to become a leader in the field of emergency medicine research, then this is the right path for you.
-Individuals who pursue a research fellowship have a passion for discovery in health services and clinical research, research methodology, and/or biostatistics.
-A career in research also includes a fair amount of writing in the form of manuscripts and grant proposals.
-Consequently, an aptitude for writing, while not a necessity, is definitely an advantage.
-Individuals who go into academic emergency medicine in general are enthusiastic about teaching and enjoy collaborating with an interdisciplinary team.
+Individuals who pursue a research fellowship have a passion for discovery in basic, clinical, health services, and translational research, research methodology, evidence-based medicine, and/or biostatistics.
+A career in research also demands a fair amount of writing in the form of manuscripts and grant proposals.
+Consequently, residents with an aptitude for scientific writing may enjoy a research career.
+Generally, individuals who go into academic emergency medicine are enthusiastic about teaching and enjoy collaborating with an interdisciplinary team.

 Career options after fellowship

 Most research fellows remain in academic medicine after fellowship.
 Some fellows accept an attending position at the institution where they completed their fellowship, giving them the opportunity to continue their research, often with ongoing research funding and support.
 Others accept faculty positions at other academic institutions as members of a research division.
-There are also positions available in health policy if you opt to do a health services research fellowship.
-Where you end up really depends on what your research focus was during fellowship.
+Positions are available in health policy if you opt to do a health services research fellowship.
+Where you end up depends on what your research focus was during fellowship.
 It is important to find a program that will allow you to develop your clinical skills as a faculty member at an institution that has the resources available to fund your research.

 Academic vs. community positions

 Nearly all EM researchers practice at an academic institution.
-However, there are a limited number research opportunities within the community setting, including the Clinical Research in Emergency Services and Treatments (CREST) network within the Kaiser Permanente health system, and other regional institutions.
-It is important to determine what funding revenue streams are available and the scope of research being performed at each institution when considering a career in research in either setting after your fellowship.
+However, there are a limited number of research opportunities within the community setting, including the Clinical Research in Emergency Services and Treatments (CREST) network within the Kaiser Permanente health system, and at other regional institutions.
+It is important to determine what funding revenue streams are available and the scope of research being performed in either setting when considering a career in research.

 IN-DEPTH FELLOWSHIP INFORMATION